toobaz/rmodel/README.md

 ## Current status

-Only OLS has been tested so far; other models can be specified with the `command` parameter, and might or might not work.
+Only the `lm` R command has been tested so far; other models can be specified with the `command` parameter, and might or might not work.

 ## Examples

 ### With stargazer

-The following example takes the [python stargazer](https://github.com/mwburke/stargazer) example (with the `from_formula()` statsmodels syntax) and extends it with a new column which is exactly like the previous but estimated in R:
+The following example takes the [python stargazer](https://github.com/mwburke/stargazer) example (with the `from_formula()` statsmodels syntax) and extends it with a new column which is exactly like the previous but estimated in R, plus another similar one which passes a:

 ```python3
 import pandas as pd